elgeeko1/roon-server-docker/README.md

 - Downloads and installs latest Roon Server on first container start
 - Subsequent in-app Roon Server upgrades persist
 - Audio input from a local music library
-- Audio input from Tidal or Qobuz
+- Audio input from streaming services such as Tidal or Qobuz
 - Audio output to USB DAC devices connected to the Roon Server host
 - Audio output to RAAT devices such as the Roon app, Roon Bridge, RoPieee, etc.
 - Audio output to local audio output on the Roon Server host